 - Stay with the person until professional help arrives.

-Bipolar disorder has a number of comorbidities, or conditions that often occur alongside it.
+Bipolar disorder has several comorbidities.
+These are conditions that often occur alongside it.

 Other mental health conditions that people might experience include:

 It can take time to receive a correct diagnosis of bipolar disorder.
 A doctor may diagnose one of bipolar disorder’s comorbidities or a personality disorder instead.

 If a person experiences psychosis, this can sometimes lead to a misdiagnosis of schizophrenia, a mental health disorder involving persistent hallucinations and delusions.